As prepared for delivery.

 FATF and FSRBs are already entering a new phase with 4th round follow-up reports.
 Follow-up in the 4th round presents new challenges in that we have to ensure quality and consistency not only within our individual organisations but throughout the Global Network.

-In Buenos Aires, the FATF Plenary endorsed changes to the Universal Procedures aimed at ensuring a minimum level of consistency among assessment bodies of the Global Network when they publish Technical compliance re-ratings for follow-up reports.
+In Buenos Aires, the endorsed changes to the Consolidated Processes and Procedures for Mutual Evaluations and Follow-Up (Universal Procedures) aimed at ensuring a minimum level of consistency among assessment bodies of the Global Network when they publish Technical compliance re-ratings for follow-up reports.
 I encourage CFATF to incorporate these changes into its own procedures as soon as practicable.

 I also welcome the fact that the CFATF is developing its own process – similar to the FATF International Co-operation Review Group ICRG process - which links in with CFATF’s mutual evaluation follow-up process.
 This CFATF initiative is especially timely, as it can provide needed advice in terms of how compliance may best be achieved.
 It will also encourage countries under review to take advantage of the one-year window to rectify deficiencies prior to the start of the FATF ICRG review for those that meet the FATF ICRG criteria.
 For that reason, it is important that CFATF’s ICRG procedures be consistent with those of the FATF and I encourage CFATF members to engage further with FATF ICRG and to actively contribute to the work of the Americas Joint Group.

 - Financial Inclusion: The FATF will maintain its focus on financial inclusion.
 FATF will continue to work with others, including the FSB, to monitor and address the risks from the decline in the number of corresponding banking relationships, as well as the practice of some of the largest global banks to exit or restrict business relationships with whole categories of customers.